“Diversity is an integral part of who we are and what we will be in the future.”

 We believe in sponsorship.

 Our Talent Development Committee focuses on the identification, professional development, retention, and, ultimately, advancement of high potential lawyers.
-The committee is composed of partners from Executive Committee, Associates Committee and Diversity & Inclusion Committee leadership.
+The committee is composed of partners from Executive Committee and Associates Committee leadership.
 As part of their charge, Talent Development Committee members work closely with team and practice leadership to identify high potential diverse lawyers, to ensure accountability within the practices for the professional development of such lawyers, and to monitor that practice leadership proactively, regularly and directly engages in practice planning with such lawyers.

 We support a range of initiatives that give minority lawyers the opportunity to thrive and contribute positively to their communities.